lupyuen/lupyuen.github.io/src/display3.md

 ![`clk_tx_esc` should have default `24'hc`, there is a typo in the doc: `24'h12`](https://lupyuen.github.io/images/display3-typo.png)

-# U-Boot Script to Power Up Display Subsystem
+# U-Boot Script to Power Up the Display Subsystem

 _Phew that's a long list of U-Boot Commands.
 Can we automate this?_